 “I’m guilty!
 There’s no trial!
 I’m a warrior for the babies!” he shouted in the courtroom on Dec.
 9, 2015, one of more than a dozen outbursts at that first hearing.

-But he has remained in legal limbo in the nearly four years since due to mental competency issues.
+But he has remained in legal limbo in the nearly five years since due to mental competency issues.

-Dear was first found incompetent to stand trial six months after the shooting and had been reassessed by the state mental hospital in Pueblo every 90 days.
-Starting with the next hearing on Jan.
-9, that will change to every 60 days due to a law change.
+Dear was first found incompetent to stand trial six months after the shooting and had been reassessed by the state mental hospital in Pueblo on a regular basis; first every 90 days, then following a law change in 2019, every 60 days.

 His next competency hearing is in early December.